Write a little about yourself. Just a paragraph will do.

 enough of a kid for delight.

 Please let me know that you saw the part where I'm agender.
-It
+You

-doesn't have to be a whole conversation, it's just awkward when
+don't have to comment about it or anything, it's just awkward when

 Who are you looking for?